Browse all current and upcoming events, exhibitions, performances, lectures, and educational workshops exploring creativity from all angles.

 Keep Others Safe: do not come to KANEKO if you are not feeling well, have a fever, or have been in contact with a sick person within the last two weeks

 Keep a Distance: stand at least 6 feet away from other visitors.
-The number of people allowed into each gallery space at a time will be clearly marked.

 Stay Sanitized: wash your hands often and use our sanitizer stations to keep your hands clean